If you’re already feeling under the weather, it’s hard to come up with soid recipes for when you’re sick.

 Credit: Ambitious Kitchen

 I had to include a smoothie in this roundup of recipes for when you’re sick!
+They are hard to resist!
 I love them and they’re a great way to get all your nutrients in a form that is easy to make, tastes really good, and is soothing to a sore throat.
 No slicing or dicing necessary.
-This recipe lets pineapple shine through, propped up by immune boosters like spinach, ginger, and turmeric.
+This recipe lets pineapple shine through, propped up by immune boosters including spinach, ginger, and turmeric.
+Feel free to tweak the ingredients here and there.
+But you can’t go wrong by putting something this green into your body when you don’t feel well.

 Brown Butter Parmesan Pasta — The Kitchn